c-blake/nimp/README.md

 I also realize this is a very partial test (only 15%!).
 Compiling to a binary and searching for Error: was a simple, easy thing for me to run/test.
-Note that the automated fix up style here means `nimp` users need not rely on any real approval with *anyone*..neither `nimble` nor dependency maintainers.
+Note that the automated fix up style here means `nimp` users need not rely on any real approval from *anyone*..neither `nimble` nor dependency maintainers.
 If you are a package-user who cannot persuade a package-maintainer to fix up an origin repo then I am happy to take PRs for `%` fix-up scripts.